jrief/django-websocket-redis/docs/usage.rst

 Subscribe to Group Notification
 -------------------------------
-A websocket initialized with the URL ``ws://www.example.com/ws/foobar?subscribe-group``, will be notified if that connection belongs to a logged in user and someone publishes a message for a group where this user is member of.
+A Websocket initialized with the URL ``ws://www.example.com/ws/foobar?subscribe-group``, will be notified if that connection belongs to a logged in user and someone publishes a message for a group where this user is member of.